Federal modernism: Marcel Breuer

 Marcel Breuer, who worked with Mies van der Rohe and Gropius as part of the Bauhaus School, designed the Robert C. Weaver Federal Building in Washington D.C. located at 451 7th Street, SW.
-It houses the headquarters of the U.S. Department of Housing and Urban Development.
+It housed the headquarters of the U.S. Department of Housing and Urban Development.
+Breuer also designed the Hubert H. Humphrey Building for the United States Department of Health, Education and Welfare.

 Victor Lundy

 In 1965, Victor Lundy designed the U.S. Tax Court Building located at 400 2nd Street NW, Washington, D.C., and it is listed on the National Register of Historic Places.

 Reception

-In 2007, some architects invited by the GSA to a forum complained that modernist courthouses did not have as much “gravitas, order and authority” as those built in the classical style.
+In 2007, some architects invited by the GSA to a forum complained that modernist courthouses did not have as much "gravitas, order and authority" as those built in the classical style.

 Responses to federal modernism became subject to partisan bickering; in 2020, Donald Trump signed an executive order disapproving of modernism in federal buildings due to its perceived lack of beauty.
 Joe Biden subsequently overturned that executive order in 2021.
 And in response to Biden's executive order, Republicans in Congress introduced legislation in 2023 that would discourage the use of modernist architecture and instead favor classicism in federal building design.